BSanogo/class-button-js-lab/README.md

 ### Challenge 1: Are you listening?

 The linked JS file currently prints a variation of the "button clicked" message every time you press one of the five buttons.
-Code event listeners for the other five buttons and make sure they all work.
+Code event listeners for the other four buttons and make sure they all work.

 ### Challenge 2: Add a class